-This Prospectus has been prepared in relation to the Company applying for admission to trading on the corporate bond list of Nasdaq Stockholm of the Initial Bonds of SEK 500,000,000, with ISIN SE0014991352, which were issued on 15 October 2020.
+This Prospectus has been prepared in relation to the Company applying for admission to trading on the corporate bond list of Nasdaq Stockholm of the Subsequent Bonds of SEK 700,000,000, with ISIN SE0014991352, which were issued on 26 January 2021.
+The Company issued the Initial Bonds of SEK 500,000,000 on 15 October 2020, for which a prospectus for the admission to trading on Nasdaq Stockholm was published on 20 November 2020.

 The Issuer has obtained all necessary resolutions, authorisations and approvals required in conjunction with the Bonds and the performance of its obligations relating thereto.
-The issuance of the Initial Bonds on 15 October 2020 was authorised by a resolution by the Board of Directors of the Issuer on 1 October 2020.
+The issuance of the Initial Bonds on 15 October 2020 and the Subsequent Bonds on 26 January 2021 was authorised by a resolution by the Board of Directors of the Issuer on 1 October 2020.

-The Prospectus has been approved by the SFSA as competent authority under Regulation (EU) 2017/1129.
+The Prospectus has been approved by the Swedish Financial Supervisory Authority (Sw: Finansinspektionen) (the "SFSA") as competent authority under Regulation (EU) 2017/1129.
 The SFSA only approves this Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by Regulation (EU) 2017/1129.
 The SFSA's approval should not be considered as an endorsement of the Issuer that is the subject of this Prospectus, nor should it be considered as an endorsement of the quality of the securities that are subject of this Prospectus.
 Investors should make their own assessment as to the suitability of investing in the securities.